-89. Annex E sets out the required format of the reporting accountant's assurance report on regularity, including the format of the limited assurance conclusion.

-90. The scope of the limited assurance engagement is set out at paragraphs 73 to 80 above.

-91. Where the reporting accountant identifies potential irregularities or instances of impropriety, these should be discussed with the corporation's finance team in the first instance.
+- 90. Annex E sets out the required format of the reporting accountant's assurance report on regularity, including the format of the limited assurance conclusion. - 91.
+The scope of the limited assurance engagement is set out at paragraphs 74 to 81 above. - 92.
+Where the reporting accountant identifies potential irregularities or instances of impropriety, these should be discussed with the corporation's finance team in the first instance.
 Potential regularity exceptions should be considered individually and in aggregate in terms of whether they represent a material irregularity, by either value or nature.
 Any such issues that cannot be resolved satisfactorily with the finance team should be escalated to the accounting officer and the audit committee or board.
 Since propriety goes beyond considerations of compliance with a framework of authorities to include conduct and behaviour, it is not readily susceptible to objective verification.
 Where concerns around propriety arise, then the issue of materiality may need to be considered further.
 Whilst a transaction leading to a personal or private benefit may be deemed to be material by nature, regardless of value, there may need to be more scrutiny, if the benefit is received by a senior member of staff or governor, as the impropriety on the part of the corporation leader(s) may be indicative of endemic problems.
-Consequently, considerable professional judgement and discretion will be required in both forming a view as to whether or not there is a material issue to be addressed and how such an issue should be escalated or reported.

-92. With regards to the reporting of issues of propriety, which come to light during the regularity engagement, the reporting accountant should have regard to PN10, Part 2: paragraph 9.
+Consequently, considerable professional judgement and discretion will be required in both forming a view as to whether or not there is a material issue to be addressed and how such an issue should be escalated or reported. - 93.
+With regards to the reporting of issues of propriety, which come to light during the regularity engagement, the reporting accountant should have regard to PN10, Part 2: paragraph 9.
 This states that "when issues of propriety come to light in the course of the audit of financial statements, the auditor considers whether and, if so, how they may be reported".
-Accordingly, the reporting accountant auditor has discretion as to if and how such matters are reported.
-This does not preclude any propriety exceptions being formally reported as part of the regularity opinion.

-93. When the reporting accountant concludes that there are matters of material irregularity, by virtue of value or nature, either individually or in aggregate of transactions underlying the annual accounts, this will lead to a modified assurance report on regularity, including full disclosure of those matters in that report.
+Accordingly, the reporting accountant has discretion as to if and how such matters are reported.
+This does not preclude any propriety exceptions being formally reported as part of the regularity conclusion. - 94.
+When the reporting accountant concludes that there are matters of material irregularity, by virtue of value or nature, either individually or in aggregate of transactions underlying the annual accounts, this will lead to a modified assurance report on regularity, including full disclosure of those matters in that report.
 The reporting of matters of material impropriety will need to be determined under the PN10 framework, outlined above.
-However, if any of these matters of irregularity or impropriety (either individually or collectively) constitute matters of material significance, then they must in any event be reported to ESFA.
+However, if any of these matters of irregularity or impropriety (either individually or collectively) constitute matters of material significance, then they must in any event notify ESFA.

-94. Where irregularity is identified, but the reporting accountant concludes it is not material, by virtue of value or nature, either individually or in aggregate, or does not relate to transactions underlying the annual accounts, the issue must be reported in the reporting accountant's management letter.
-Where instances of impropriety arise which do not meet the threshold for a modified opinion or disclosure in the report on regularity, it is ESFA's expectation that the reporting accountant will report such matters in their management letter.
+- 95. Where irregularity is identified, but the reporting accountant concludes it is not material, by virtue of value or nature, either individually or in aggregate, or does not relate to transactions underlying the annual accounts, the issue must be reported in the reporting accountant's management letter.
+Where instances of impropriety arise which do not result in a modified conclusion or disclosure in the report on regularity, it is ESFA's expectation that the reporting accountant will report such matters in their management letter. - 96.
+Where the reporting accountant is unable to provide a report on regularity or where they wish to use an alternative form of wording, they must communicate this to the accounting officer, the chair of the corporation, the chair of the audit committee, and ESFA as soon as is practical. - 97.
+The reporting accountant must consider the impact of any regularity or propriety issue on their audit of the annual accounts.